 The Omaha Metropolitan Area and its Papillion Creek Watershed has always been prone to the threat of flooding.
 Major streams, especially the Big Papio, Little Papio, and West Branch Papio Creek, can overflow their banks, causing disastrous flooding and considerable loss of life and property.
-The most damaging floods of record occured in 1959, 1964 and 1965.
+The most damaging floods of record occurred in 1959, 1964 and 1965.

 On June 16th and 17th, 1964, seven people lost their lives and millions of dollars in personal property losses occurred.
 Ninety-five trailer homes were swept more than a half mile downstream by torrential flooding in the Millard area.